Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 The door swung open.

-Inside: a desk, a cabinet, bookshelves lined with ledgers.
-And in the corner, a strongbox that practically announced *important things here*.
+Inside: a desk, a cabinet, bookshelves lined with business records.
+And in the corner, a strongbox.

 She crossed to it, knelt, pulled out the picks again.